 The definitely better show happens at the waterfront.

 A majority of European countries celebrate the New Year an hour later.
 Geographically the easternmost city within this timezone, where Deckchair webcam operates is Kraków.
-The stunning view at the Vistula river that runs along with the Wawel Royal Castle and Great Napoleon Army Square.
-It’s worth to know, that the Wawel Castle is the first UNESCO World Heritage Site in the world.
+The stunning view of the Vistula river runs along with the Wawel Royal Castle and Great Napoleon Army Square.
+It’s worth knowing, that the Wawel Castle is the first UNESCO World Heritage Site in the world.
 The castle with a whole architectural complex stands at the limestone outcrop – Wawel Hill.
-The Wawel Hill is also famous for the Wawel Dragon.
+Wawel Hill is also famous for the Wawel Dragon.
 The Wawel Dragon plays a significant role in Polish folklore.
 According to the legend, the Wawel Dragon was a beast, which had a lair in the cave under Wawel Hill and used to make the local inhabitants very scared.
 They had to feed him by i.e. offerings of cattle.
 Other tales speak, that the dragon ate virgins only.
 Today tourists can see the dragon’s sculpture on the foot of the Wawel Hill from the south, near the Vistula Riverbank.
 This statue is interesting because it was designed to breathe fire.
 This feature attracts many tourists all year round.

 On the other side of the river beyond, you can spot an extended construction.
 This is a former Forum hotel, which is already the place for Poland’s longest billboard, shining overnight in any case.
-Just right of the Wawel architecture complex, beyond you, can spot a bright facade of Basilica of St. Michael the Archangel.
+Just right of the Wawel architecture complex, beyond you, can spot a bright facade of the Basilica of St. Michael the Archangel.

 Another view covers the Ostermalm – one of the most populous districts in Stockholm.
 The most prominent building in the viewing area is the Swedish cultural history museum (Nordiska Museet) with a small turret in the middle of the roof.
 On the left, we could spot the Kaknastornet TV tower, but now it’s hidden by dazzling fireworks.